-A hypoxic-ischemic brain injury is a brain injury caused by a lack of oxygen (hypoxia) and a lack of blood flow (ischemia) to the brain.
-There are multiple causes of HIE.
+Hypoxic-ischemic injury occurs when the baby’s brain is deprived of oxygenated blood.
+“Hypoxic/hypoxia” refers to a lack of oxygen, and “ischemic/ischemia” refers to a lack of blood flow.
 In older children and adults, HIE may result from anything that causes a lack of oxygen to the brain including a heart attack, stroke, trauma to the head, carbon monoxide poisoning, drug overdose, or near drowning (3, 4).
-In babies, HIE can be due to problems during pregnancy, labor, and delivery, or shortly after birth.
-See “Causes of hypoxic-ischemic encephalopathy (HIE) and birth asphyxia” for more information.
+In babies, HIE can be due to problems during pregnancy, labor and delivery, or shortly after birth.
+See “Causes of birth asphyxia and HIE,” below, for more information.

 Frequently asked question: how long can a baby survive without oxygen?

-The questions about how long an unborn baby can survive without oxygen is a complex one.
+The question of how long an unborn baby can survive without oxygen is a complex one.
 First, there is the distinction between survival with adverse health effects (such as brain damage) versus survival without adverse health effects.
 Second, it depends on the severity of the oxygen deprivation.
 If the baby is receiving no or very little oxygen, they could die or become seriously brain injured in a matter of minutes.
-Based on animal models, brain injury occurs when there is lack of oxygen over 10 to 25 minutes.
 Often, the safest and quickest way to save a baby that is being deprived of oxygen is via emergency C-section.

 Guidelines from the American College of Obstetricians and Gynecologists (ACOG) state that an emergency C-section must be performed within 30 minutes from the time it is determined to be necessary.
 However, there are many situations in which this is not fast enough, and it is against standard of care to delay an emergency C-section more than is absolutely necessary.
 In many cases, the decision-to-delivery interval should only be a few minutes (5).